Our Charlotte Communities

 4. Discover New Ideas at the Discovery Place

-There’s lots to discover at this aptly named science center.
-The Discovery Place Science center and its sister museum, Discovery Place Nature, combine to excite the imaginations of both children and adults.
+There are lots to discover at this aptly named science center.
+Discovery Place Science and its sister museum, Discovery Place Nature, combine to excite the imaginations of both children and adults.
 The Discovery Place is located in Uptown Charlotte, just 3 minutes from Quarterside and 20 minutes from Southpark Morrison.

 These museums strive to bring science and discovery alive for children of all ages.
 Their nature center features alligator feedings, a butterfly pavilion, and even a tour through the night sky at their planetarium.
 Kids can get hands-on with nature through their guided nature walks and sign up for summer camps and activities as well.

 Discovery Place Science offers field trips and their permanent exhibits include a “Thinker Space” where kids can do hands-on experiments that will pique their curiosity and expand their knowledge at the same time.

 Dynamic shows like “Fired Up” combine oxygen, heat, and fuel in an explosive demonstration of chemistry at work that’s sure to capture the interest of even the most unwilling museum-goer.
 With this kind of excitement, there’s no way your family won’t love hanging out at Discovery Place all day long.

 As you can see, this city has lots on offer with family fun and adventure around every corner from all of our Charlotte apartments.
 Besides the events listed here, there’s hiking, swimming, botanical gardens, parks, museums, and events galore.
 No matter what your family likes to do, chances are–Charlotte’s got it.